fzipi/security-talk-glasgow/PITCHME.md

 ---
 ### Validation

-- Is the act of dinamycally execute and test a program, so it conforms with the actual requirements.
+- Is the act of dinamically execute and test a program, so it conforms with the actual requirements.
 - Do you remember, we already did verification!

 - Once we have valid type for our data, is it valid in our context?